jsaak/locale_assistant/README.md

 I had trouble instructing the yaml parser to cooperate, so i wrote a simple one, just enough to make this workflow fly

-Full line comments, empty lines, staring 3 hyphens, and comments on non leaf elements are dropped Comments on leaves are untouched
+Full line comments, empty lines, starting 3 hyphens, and comments on non leaf elements are dropped Comments on leaves are copied
 </pre>